bcgov/MyGovBC-MSP/openshift/app/README.md

 ```
 oc tag <yourprojectname-tools>/msp:latest <yourprojectname-<env>>/msp:latest
 ```
 Usually, \<env\> referred to by the command is *dev*.
-The command can be combined with the build commands (last step in previous section) to keep *dev* env up-to-date with code.
+The command can be combined with the build commands executed in Jenkins to keep *dev* env up-to-date with code.
+Make sure Jenkins has proper authorization since the command updates images in another project.

 ### Change Propagation
 To promote runtime image from one environment to another, for example from *dev* to *test*, run